Here you will find information about:

 If you have any further questions, please do not hesitate to speak to a members of the office staff.

 Our tasty meals are prepared offsite and delivered each day by CH&CO, formerly known as Principals.
 Lunches are served in the hall.

 Universal Free School Meals (UFSM)

 All children in Foundation Stage, Year 1 and Year 2, nationally are entitled to a free school meal each day.
-This is known as the Universal Free School Meal offer, which most parents are very happy to take up for their child.
+This is known as the Universal Free School Meal offer.